+This is one of the most common late payment excuses.
 This issue can cause major credit issues for you if you don’t figure out what’s going on.
 Pay attention to your mail.
 Sign up for electronic delivery.
-If there is a problem or a bill actually got lost in the mail, catch it early.
+If there is a problem or a bill actually got lost in the mail, you need to catch it early.

 2. I just didn’t want to pay it

-Whelp.
-You can’t bury your head in the sand.
-You just have to sit down and hit send on the payment.
+Yeesh!
+You can’t bury your head in the sand, sorry.
+Just sit down and hit send on the payment.

 And… 1.
 I forgot!

-OK, this happens to everyone once in awhile.
+The most common reason for missing a payment that we can all relate to at some point.
+It everyone once in a while.
 Just make sure to pay as soon as you remember!

-Making ends meet, paying for all the groceries, petrol and what not is hard.
-Basically, adulting is hard.
-So if you find yourself in a jam and you don’t want to use the rent or mortgage money to pay bills, consider taking out a medium term personal loan from Swoosh.
+Making ends meet, paying for all the groceries, petrol and whatnot is hard.
+Basically, adulting is hard!
+So if you find yourself in a jam and you don’t want to use the rent or mortgage money to pay bills, consider taking out a small personal loan from Swoosh.

-You’ll know upfront exactly how long you’ll have to pay off this online loan, unlike a credit card.
+You’ll know upfront exactly how long you’ll have to pay off one of our online loans, unlike a credit card.
 The easy application makes it simple to get your money, take care of your bills and start paying it off.
 No more excuses!